OCD

 Is OCD an Anxiety Disorder?

-Obsessive Compulsive Disorder (OCD) is classified as an anxiety disorder due to its core features of persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to alleviate the anxiety caused by these thoughts.
-An OCD Psychiatrist can provide specialized treatment for managing these symptoms effectively.
+Obsessive-Compulsive Disorder (OCD) is classified as an anxiety disorder due to its core features of persistent, intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to alleviate the anxiety caused by these thoughts.
 The disorder involves significant anxiety and distress, which drives individuals to engage in compulsions in an attempt to reduce their fears or prevent a feared event.

 OCD Diagnostic Criteria